01 of 16

 Add a Vintage Rug

-Some of our very favorite sunroom looks include a stunning rug that really completes the space.
-We love everything about this office from Studio Mcgee, but the vintage Turkish rug is what makes the space feel finished and well-defined.
+Some of the best sunroom looks include a stunning rug that really completes the space.
+This office from Studio Mcgee features a Turkish rug that makes the space feel finished and well-defined.
 There are endless options when it comes to adding a rug to your sunroom, and it can help provide a cozy landing pad on those chilly mornings.